Search of spin-dependent fifth forces with precision magnetometry: Spurious noise reduction

 In this experimental scheme the working frequency can be precisely managed by varying $f_w$, which is a major advantage in the control and reduction of the external noises.
 The nature of these disturbances is usually electromagnetic or mechanical; hereafter we list the different measures we took to reduce such effects.

 Electromagnetic disturbances are related to the environment and to the instruments used in the experiment, like the motor driving the wheel.
 As shown in Fig.\,\ref{fig:5}a, the design of our apparatus was optimised to get the minimum source-detector distance while preserving a satisfactory screening of the magnetometer.
 The details of the magnetic shields are as follows.
-Two $\mu$-metal cans are placed around the cryostat at room temperature.
+Two $\mu$-metal shields are placed around the cryostat at room temperature, and consist in thin sheets of $\mu$-metal shaped in-situ and not re-baked or soldered.
 Two superconducting shields are immersed in liquid helium, one comprises a large volume around the detector and the second only contains the crystals and pick-up coils.
 These cryogenic shields are made of single lead-tin sheets, with no soldered joints.
+The shielding factor of the same material batch which constitutes our shields was measured in a dedicated experiment, and for two layers the screening factor results of the order of $10^{-10}$.
 A third shield is dedicated to the SQUID chip, and is made of niobium.
-Besides the magnetic screening, the $\mu$-metal is useful to allow the superconducting transition of the screens to occur in a reduced static magnetic field, improving their rejection factor.
-Considerable effort was made to eliminate possible electromagnetic cross-talk between the power electronics of the motor and the magnetometer, and for the same reason the square wave reference signal given by the capacitive sensor of the source is smoothed with a low-pass filter.
-Some other techniques that we used to avoid the presence of spurious signals at the pseudomagnetic field frequency were presented in the description of the source system.